Courtney L. Henry, Ph.D.

 You’re tired of worrying, exhausted from the thoughts in your head, and unhappy knowing there’s so much more to life but you just can’t seem to make it happen.
 Maybe you think you’re never quite good enough or feel like you can’t ever relax.
 You want to enjoy things like you used to, but it feels like there’s no going back.
 Don’t you wish you had the ability to change that?

 I believe that you have it within you to feel better and succeed but just need the support to get there.
-I help my clients find confidence, happiness, and fulfillment by equipping them with personal understanding as well as the tools they need to pursue their academic and personal goals.
+I help my clients find confidence, happiness, and fulfillment by equipping them with personal understanding as well as the tools they need to pursue their personal, academic, and career goals.
 I start by giving you space to talk and sort through what’s going on in your life.
 During this, we’ll explore your unique patterns of thinking, feeling, and reacting.
 We will connect how your past impacts your current experiences and I’ll support you in learning and practicing ways to shift your responses and be the person you want to be.
-Through our work together, you’ll find the insight and skills you need to thrive at school and in your personal life.
-I specialize in helping college students, grad students, and university faculty dealing with anxiety, trauma, and OCD, as well as disordered eating and body image concerns.
+Through our work together, you’ll find the insight and skills you need to thrive in both your personal and professional life.
+I specialize in helping teens and adults dealing with perfectionism and anxiety, OCD and phobias, as well as disordered eating and body image concerns.

 Dr. Courtney Henry (she/her) is a licensed psychologist who earned her M.S. in Human Development from the University of Rochester, followed by her Ph.D. in Clinical, Counseling, and School Psychology from Utah State University in 2013.
 She is licensed in the states of Utah (8779861-2501), Pennsylvania (PS017895), and New Jersey (35SI00552300); and she is a member of PSYPACT, allowing her to see clients in most states.
-Her clinical experiences include college counseling services, residential eating disorder treatment, outpatient psychotherapy with children and adults, and forensic psychological evaluations.
-She specializes in treating anxiety-based disorders, eating disorders, and trauma.
+Her clinical experiences include residential eating disorder treatment, outpatient psychotherapy with children and adults, college counseling services, and forensic psychological evaluations.
+She specializes in treating anxiety disorders, obsessive-compulsive disorders, eating disorders, and trauma.
 She has extensive experience using third-wave cognitive behavioral interventions, with specific training in Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and Mindfulness-Based Stress Reduction (MBSR), as well as Exposure and Response Prevention (ERP).
 Additionally, she is certified in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
-Dr. Henry has published research on treatment monitoring and outcomes for college students.
-Currently, Dr. Henry works part-time at Temple University providing clinical supervision for doctoral-level psychology trainees, having previously served as a staff psychologist and the coordinator of group therapy.
+Dr. Henry has been working in the mental health field for over 15 years, and she is passionate about using research-backed therapies while still providing individualized counseling with care.
+Dr. Henry has published research on the efficacy of mindfulness-based interventions as well as treatment monitoring and outcomes for college students.
+Currently, Dr. Henry works part-time at Temple University providing clinical supervision for psychology trainees, having previously served as a staff psychologist and the coordinator of group therapy.